kovidgoyal/calibre/manual/template_lang.rst

 The operator precedence (order of evaluation) specified by the above grammar, from highest to lowest is:

-    * Function calls, constants, parenthesized expressions, statement expressions, assignment expressions.
+    * Function calls, constants, parenthesized expressions, statement expressions, assignment expressions, field references.
     * Unary plus (``+``) and minus (``-``).
 These operators evaluate right to left.
 These and all the other arithmetic operators return integers if the expression results in a fractional part equal to zero.
 Example: if an expression returns ``3.0`` it is changed to ``3``.
     * Multiply (``*``) and divide (``/``).
 These operators are associative and evaluate left to right.
 Use parentheses if you want to change the order of evaluation.
     * Add (``+``) and subtract (``-``).
 These operators are associative and evaluate left to right.